h31d1/ML_project_P09_Smart_solar_power/README.md

 - Heidi creates the function for data cleansing that everybody can use the same set of data.

 Next meeting 25.11.2021 17:00

+**Meeting 25.11.2021**

+- During meeting we dealt with cleansing of the files Mart uploaded to git and we ran the Random Forest on it.
+- Siim found some sources where we could get the cloudiness values for predictions.
+Need to use API.
+- No other models yet tried.